Hishore/ds-interview-prep/index.md

 - R-squared is the proportion of the variance in the dependent variable that is predictable from the independent variable(s).
 It is a statistic used in the context of statistical models whose main purpose is either the prediction of future outcomes or the testing of hypotheses, on the basis of other related information.
 R-squared equals one minus the sum of squares of residules devided by the total sum of squares.
 - Adjusted R-squared could be better than R-squared because of its attempt to account for the phenomenon of the R-squared automatically and spuriously increasing when extra explanatory variables are added to the model.
 - AIC could also be better than R-squared because it penalizes the inclusion of additional variables to a model.

+### Q [Data Analysis] What is the curse of dimensionality?
+[WIP]

+- The curse of dimensionality refers to various phenomena that arise when analyzing and organizing data in high-dimensional spaces that do not occur in low-dimensional settings such as the three-dimensional physical space of everyday experience.

+### Q [Product Metrics] What would be good metrics of success for an advertising-driven consumer product?
+(Buzzfeed, YouTube, Google Search, etc.) A service-driven consumer product?
+(Uber, Flickr, Venmo, etc.)

+- Pageviews, daily actives, CTR (Click-Through Rate), & CPC (Cost Per Click) are good metrics of success for an advertising-driven consumer product
+- Number of purchase and conversion rate are good metrics of success for a service-driven product